Searching for axion dark matter with magnetic resonance force microscopy

 In addition to axions, dark photons coupling to Standard Model photons can also induce an effective current that generates real electromagnetic fields \cite{caputo2021dark, arza2022earth}.
 The magnetic field generated by the dark photon as a function of the kinetic mixing parameter $\epsilon$ and experiment size $L$ is

-Unlike the axion couplings, the induced magnetic field here is dependent on dark matter mass/frequency.
-As before, these magnetic field strengths are written to show the required magnetometer sensitivity to match current laboratory constraints.
 While better astrophysical constraints may exist for certain couplings, these may be more model dependent, necessitating new laboratory searches to supplement these constraints.
-It is also worth reiterating that these equations give strengths of dark matter-induced magnetic fields $B_{\rm DM}$ which oscillate at $\omega_{\rm DM}$.
 See Appendix A for further details of the various dark matter induced magnetic fields.
 We now show how these weak signals can be detected by re-purposing an existing technology.

 \textit{Magnetic Resonance Force Microscopy}.-- Magnetic Resonance Force Microscopy is a scanned-probe technique that combines imaging capabilities of magnetic resonance imaging with resolution of atomic force microscopy \cite{hammel2007magnetic}.
 Unlike conventional magnetic resonance detection, which inductively detects the electromagnetic signal of transverse magnetization, MRFM directly senses changes in longitudinal magnetization through a mechanical resonator \cite{sidles1993signal}.
 MRFM experiments generally employ cyclical modulation of longitudinal magnetization $M_z$ at the mechanical resonance frequency, using techniques like amplitude modulation (AM) \cite{Suter2004, wago1997magnetic}.
 An advantage of this mechanical readout is avoiding circuit noise and associated backaction damping.
 Appendix B provides a more detailed comparison of MRFM with other magnetic resonance imaging techniques.